 \section{Introduction}

 The SANAEM Project Prometheus (SPP) at the Turkish Atomic Energy Authority (TAEK)'s Saraykoy Nuclear Research and Training Center (SANAEM), aims to gain the necessary knowledge and experience to construct a proton beamline needed for future necessities \cite{overall}.
-A Proof of Principle~(PoP) accelerator with modest requirements of achieving at least 1~MeV proton energy, with an average beam current of at least 1~$mA$ is under development.
-This PoP project has also the challenging goal of having the design and construction of the entire setup within three years using local resources ranging from its ion source to the final diagnostic station, including its RF power supply and the RF power transmission line which are the foci of this paper.
-There are also two secondary goals of this project:~1) To train the next generation accelerator physicists and RF engineers on the job; 2) To educate and encourage local industry in accelerator component construction.
-The ion source is an inductively coupled plasma chamber where 20 kV potential is used to extract $H^{+}$ ions \cite{ion_source}.
-The low energy proton beam's current, profile and emittance are measured in the measurement box described elsewhere \cite{KaraKutu}.
+A Proof of Principle~(PoP) accelerator with modest requirements of achieving at least 1~MeV proton energy, with a peak beam current of few tens of $\mu$A's is under development.
+This PoP project has also the challenging goal of having the design and construction of the entire setup using local resources ranging from its ion source to the final diagnostic station, including its RF power supply and the RF power transmission line which are the foci of this paper.
+There are also two secondary goals for this project:~1) To train the next generation accelerator physicists and RF engineers on the job; 2) To encourage and develop skills of the local industry in the accelerator component construction.
+The ion source is a pulsed 1 kW 13.56 MHz RF driven inductively coupled plasma chamber where 20 kV potential is used to extract 10 ms $H^{+}$ ions with a repetition frequency of 1 Hz \cite{ion_source}.
+The low energy proton beam's current, profile and emittance are measured using a compact measurement station at the solenoid based LEBT line, which was previously described elsewhere \cite{KaraKutu}.